Dolly (sheep): Birth

 Dolly was born on 5 July 1996 and had three mothers: one provided the egg, another the DNA, and a third carried the cloned embryo to term.
-She was created using the technique of somatic cell nuclear transfer, where the cell nucleus from an adult cell is transferred into an unfertilized oocyte (developing egg cell) that has had its cell nucleus removed.
+She was created using the technique of somatic cell nuclear transfer, where the cell nucleus from an adult cell is transferred into an unfertilised oocyte (developing egg cell) that has had its cell nucleus removed.
 The hybrid cell is then stimulated to divide by an electric shock, and when it develops into a blastocyst it is implanted in a surrogate mother.
 Dolly was the first clone produced from a cell taken from an adult mammal.
 The production of Dolly showed that genes in the nucleus of such a mature differentiated somatic cell are still capable of reverting to an embryonic totipotent state, creating a cell that can then go on to develop into any part of an animal.

 Dolly's existence was announced to the public on 22 February 1997.
 It gained much attention in the media.
 A commercial with Scottish scientists playing with sheep was aired on TV, and a special report in Time magazine featured Dolly.
 Science featured Dolly as the breakthrough of the year.
 Even though Dolly was not the first animal cloned, she received media attention because she was the first cloned from an adult cell.